matfran/EUSEDcollab/README.md

 # EUSEDcollab
-The code associated with the EUSEDcollab sediment yield data repository
+The code associated with the EUSEDcollab sediment yield data repository: https://doi.org/10.6084/m9.figshare.22117559

 The repository contains the following code: